What Remains

 The walls are always easier to find than the center.

-These are fully within your control.
-You simply don’t do the thing.
+These are fully within your control, you simply don’t do the thing.

-Positive outcomes are downstream of factors you don’t control.
+The positive outcomes are downstream of factors you don’t really control.
+While negative outcomes can be blocked by direct action.

 Your sphere of reliable agency is mostly negative.

-Ancient wisdom understood this geometry.
+Ancient wisdom understood this.

 If you look at the Ten Commandments, eight of ten are prohibitions.
 Thou shalt not.
 Don’t murder.
 Don’t steal.
 Don’t lie.
 Don’t covet.

-Succinct.
+It’s succinct.
 Enumerable.
-Walls you can locate.
+There’s walls you can locate.

 The positive commandments such honor your parents or Keep the Sabbath are vague enough to require millennia of interpretation.